sandeepdevamisra/Daily-Airline-Data-Ingestion/Readme.md

   - temp (required for Redshift data ingestion)
 - S3 dir structure:
 <img src="https://github.com/sandeepdevamisra/Daily-Airline-Data-Ingestion/blob/main/img/s3_directory_structure.png" alt="architecture" width="30%">
-- In Redshift create a schema for the dimension table and load the data from dims folder of S3 bucket.
+- In Redshift create a schema and then the the dimension table and load the data from dims folder of S3 bucket.

   ```
   create schema airlines;